ergonode/docs/docs/backend/cookbook/new_channel.md

 {
     public function __invoke(ProcessExportCommand $command)
     {
-        //the place on your export code
+        //place for your export code
     }
 }
 ```